Domains »Map an Existing Domain

-When you create your WordPress.com blog, we create a site address for you, such as example.wordpress.com:
+When you start a WordPress.com blog, we create a free address for you, such as example.wordpress.com:

-You can also register a custom domain, such as yourgroovydomain.com.
+You can register a new custom domain with us, such as yourgroovydomain.com.
 Then, when visitors arrive, they’ll see your custom domain in their browser’s address bar instead of the original example.wordpress.com site address:

-But what if you already own a custom domain you bought somewhere else (for example, from GoDaddy or Namecheap)?
-In that case, you can “map” that domain to your WordPress.com site.
+If you own an existing custom domain purchased somewhere else (for example, from GoDaddy or Namecheap), you can “map” that domain to your WordPress.com site.

 To map a domain to WordPress.com, you first have to make some changes at your domain registrar that will “tell” your domain where to point.
 Your registrar is whoever you purchased your domain from.
 It’s not possible for us to make these changes for you if your domain isn’t registered here with us, but if you find the following steps confusing, your registrar should be able to help you out.